sourcegraph/sourcegraph-public-snapshot/doc/cloud/access_tokens_on_cloud.md

-# Security recommendations for access tokens on Sourcegraph Cloud
+# Security recommendations for code host access tokens on Sourcegraph Cloud

 Both GitHub and GitLab code host connections for organizations require an access token.
 There are two types of tokens you can supply: